Winsford Devine

 Winsford Devine (15 August 1943 – 22 June 2021), known by the sobriquet Joker, was a Trinidad and Tobago songwriter who composed more than 500 calypsos.
-He worked with The Mighty Sparrow for 17 years, writing many of Sparrow's hits including "Slave", "Philip, My Dear", and "Marajhin".
+He worked with calypsonian The Mighty Sparrow for 17 years, writing many of Sparrow's hits, including "Slave", "Philip, My Dear", and "Marajhin".
 Devine was also the composer of "Progress", which has been ranked among the best calypsos ever.

 Early life

-Devine was born in Quarry Village, Morne Diablo, in south Trinidad, the first of five children born to Eurice Des Vignes and Clifford Cooper.
+Winsford Devine was born in Quarry Village, Morne Diablo, in south Trinidad, the first of five children born to Eurice Des Vignes and Clifford Cooper.
 An error on his birth certificate recorded his mother's name as Devine, which resulted in this spelling of his name.
 He was taught to play the cuatro by his father, a parandero, and joined a steelband led by his cousin at the age of nine.

 Devine attended Morne Diablo Roman Catholic School and San Fernando Technical Institute, but dropped out after his first year because he was unable to afford the fees.
 In 1968, he moved to Nelson Street, in Port of Spain, where his skill with steelpan led Mervyn "Bolong" Ross to invite him to join Blue Diamond Steelband.
 After hearing him writing songs, Ross introduced Devine to Syl Taylor, the manager of the Original Young Brigade Calypso Tent, who purchased Devine's entire collection of songs for TT $365.
 Lord Blakie (Carlton Joseph) was the first to sing one of Devine's compositions, "Road March Recipe", which was later recorded with Joseph credited as the composer.